lubenicapp/minerchecker/README.md

 # minerchecker

-Gams cometh.io is "down" since october 21 !
+Games cometh.io is "down" since october 21 !
 game is transitionning into version 2.
 So this app is useless now. check this [post](https://medium.com/cometh/cometh-beyond-%EF%B8%8F-the-passive-reward-transition-%EF%B8%8F-129ae2ebab89)